 All Run the Smart Meter Verification test and verify the entire flowmeter in the verification test only checking the transmitter calibration to the limits of the test criteria selected when the verification test was initiated.

 Transmitter Run the Smart Meter Verification test on the transmitter only.
-This results setting applies to manually initiated tests only.
+This results verifying the coil circuit health, and the electrode circuit health.
+This setting applies to manually initiated tests only.

 This setting applies to manually initiated tests only.